PAY RANGE: EP19

 Any equivalent combination of education and experience that has included the completion of any bachelor's degree program including coursework determined by the Office of Human Resources to be equivalent to the specified degree requirement.

-NOTE: Completion of a two-year master's degree program from an accredited college or university in architecture, urban design, or landscape architecture meets all requirements for the urban design specialty or in any planning-related field* for the general specialty.
+NOTE: This note does not apply to career advancement or in-position promotion.
+Completion of a two-year master's degree program from an accredited college or university in architecture, urban design, or landscape architecture meets all requirements for the urban design specialty or in any planning-related field* for the general specialty.

 * Qualifying fields related to city planning include: city planning, community planning, urban planning, regional planning, environmental design, geography, urban studies, architecture, urban design, landscape architecture, OR for the Environmental Planning Assignment engineering or applied science including or supplemented by coursework in environmental science or ecology.